Kongduino/ddForth/Tutorial.md

 ## Background

 I started with Forth around 1982/3 – memory's a bit fuzzy by now...
 Anyway, 40+ years ago.
 It's actually my third language, after 6800/6809 ASM and Microsoft BASIC.
-I was, and still am, fascinated by this language, because it felt so alien – [RPN](https://www.hpmuseum.org/rpn.htm)🔗 is indeed a bit alien to normal human beings.
+I was, and still am, fascinated by this language, because it felt/feels so alien – [RPN](https://www.hpmuseum.org/rpn.htm)🔗 is indeed a bit alien to normal human beings.
 At the same time, RPN calculators like the HP-12C and especially the [HP-16C](https://www.hpmuseum.org/hp16.htm)🔗 were considered to be the Rolls Royce of calculators.

 ![HP-16C](assets/HP-16C.jpg)

-So poor students like us, who couldn't buy an HP calculator, could play with RPN on a computer with a Forth interpreter.
+So poor students like us, who couldn't buy an HP calculator, played with RPN on a computer with a Forth interpreter.
 And Forth, even on smaller 8-bit computers, had more than 203 bytes of RAM, so we could actually write useful(ish) programs.

-So while the craze faded – at least for me – it never really disappeared, and over the next 4 decades I wrote a few half-assed implementations, some of which were trying to be Forth-79 conforming, others, more ah-hoc.
+While the craze faded – at least for me – it never really disappeared, and over the next 4 decades I wrote a few half-assed implementations, some of which were trying to be Forth-79 conforming, others, more ad-hoc.
 But I never went very far.
 And I had a job, and and and...

 Not anymore, Buster.
 Well, I have two jobs, but I also have a much more relaxed approach to life, so recently I started a new implementation.
 At first, just to test the waters.
 I decided to do it in C++ this time, betting on the balance between ease of use and the powerful traits of the language.
 It turned out to be a good choice.
 The first iterations went so well that I found myself, before I knew it, with something that actually worked – not well yet, but it was indeed usable...